All Episodes

 I'm so glad.

-It's so awesome what you do with that leukemia lymphoma drive.
+It's so awesome what you do with that leukemia, lymphoma, drive.

 You're such an awesome guy.

-I've been doing that for 30 years, and they eat more junk and are so skinny and it drives me nuts.
+I've been doing that for 30 years, and they eat more junk and are so skinny, and it drives me nuts.

-So anyway, but that's it's clear she doesn't know what she's talking about.
+It's clear she doesn't know what she's talking about.

 She doesn't know what she's talking about.

-I can't keep food in those voice.
+I can't keep food in those boys.

-But anyway, uh the reason I called is because you talked about conservatism and how the the conservative mindset is to challenge people to do their best, be their best, do more than they think they can do.
+But anyway, the reason I called is because you talked about conservatism and how the conservative mindset is to challenge people to do their best, be their best, do more than they think they can do.

-And you talked about coaches and teachers and those kind of folks who do that, and and they do, absolutely.
+And you talked about coaches and teachers and those kind of folks who do that, and they do, absolutely.

-But I think fundamentally it's parents and especially dads that uh really push kids to do more and be better than they thought they could be.
+But I think fundamentally it's parents and especially dads that really push kids to do more and be better than they thought they could be.

 And that's one of the reasons, not the only reason, that the liberals are hell-bent, and I mean that literally, on destroying the family.